Alle artikelen

 Invoice posting and reconciliation

-How invoice approval creates journal entries, how they consolidate with bank transactions, and what to do when something goes wrong.
+How invoice approval creates journal entries, how they reconcile with bank transactions, and what to do when something goes wrong.

 When you approve an invoice in Financica, the system creates a journal entry -- a transaction that records the invoice in your books.
 This page explains how that process works, how journal entries interact with bank transactions, and how to handle edge cases like currency mismatches.